-The AOC and the employee contribute to Social Security and Medicare at rates prescribed by law.
-In addition, AOC is required to contribute to the TSP a minimum of 1 percent per year of the basic pay of employees covered by this system.
+The AOC and the employees contribute to Social Security and Medicare at rates prescribed by law.
+In addition, the AOC is required to contribute to the TSP a minimum of 1 percent per year of the basic pay of employees covered by this system.
 The AOC also matches a voluntary employee contribution up to 3 percent dollar-for-dollar, and another 2 percent is matched 50 cents on the dollar.

-Imputed Financing for the periods ended September 30, 2023, and 2022, is as follows:
+Imputed Financing for the periods ended September 30, 2024, and 2023, is as follows: